sroycode/zapdos/README.md

 For replication , the service listens to two ports , you can expose the main port to public, the second port is for communication between servers.
 See README.REPLICATION.md for details.

+This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon` The endpoint `_query/api/v1/photon/{profile}` is the currently available photon-compatible endpoint.

 ## Run using Docker

 The easiest way to take it for a spin is by using docker , follow the instructions in README.DOCKER.md